jbeleno/streaming-churn-prediction-model/README.md

 - ROC and Precision-Recall curves
 - Churn analysis by categories

-## 🤝 Contributing

-Contributions are welcome.
-Please:

-1. Fork the project
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

 This project is under the MIT License.
 See the `LICENSE` file for more details.